AdaCore/learn/content/courses/advanced-ada/chapters/limited_types.rst

 component, and create the :ada:`My_Task` and :ada:`My_Prot` components, all directly in :ada:`Rumplestiltskin_Is_My_Name`.

+.. admonition:: Historically

     Note that :ada:`Rumplestiltskin_Is_My_Name` is constant.
 Prior to Ada 2005, it was impossible to create a constant limited object, because there was no way to initialize it.

 The :ada:`(<>)` on type :ada:`T` means that it has *unknown discriminants* from the point of view of the client.
 This is a trick that